JakubGajewski/Calculator2/README.md

-Prosty kalulator zrobiony w czystej javie, obsługa przez konsolę.

-Simple calculator made with plain java, to be used with console.
+Simple vanilla Java calculator, to be used with console